lukeraymonddowning/poser/README.md

 ```

 To set up the factory for this, create a class (we suggest a 'Factories' directory in your 'tests' folder)
-called 'UserFactory' (you can also just call it 'User', but we think the 'Factory' suffix helps), and a class
+called `UserFactory` (you can also just call it `User`, but we think the `Factory` suffix helps), and a class
-called 'CustomerFactory'.
-Both of these classes should extend the 'Poser/Factory' abstract class.
+called `CustomerFactory`.
+Both of these classes should extend the `Poser/Factory` abstract class.

 Now, head to the test you want to write, and type the following: